 Because of limitations associated with geography and the limited amount of jurisdictional lands, most of these improvements would not occur on Tidelands.
-For more information on transit and mobility policies, refer to M Goal 1 (Chapter 3.2, Mobility Element).
+For more information on access to transit and diverse transportation options, refer to M Goal 1 (Chapter 3.2, Mobility Element).

-The District shall coordinate with regional agencies with transit authority, as well as adjacent jurisdictions, to explore and expand public transit points and provide a range of affordable transit options for people from adjacent disadvantaged communities to access Tidelands.
+EJ Policy 1.1.2 The District shall coordinate with regional a agencies w --- ------------ with transit authority, as well as adjacent jurisdictions, to explore and expand public transit points and provide a range of affordable transit options for people from adjacent disadvantaged communities to access Tidelands.

-Permittees of development, especially adjacent to disadvantaged communities, shall implement, where feasible, commuter programs to encourage their current or future employees to use alternative transit options.
+Permittees of development, especially adjacent to disadvantaged communities, shall implement commuter programs and transportation demand management programs to encourage their current or future employees and guests to use alternative transit options.